Dog Obedience Training Tips – Making Training Stick for LIFE

 Practice Using the Clicker Before You Begin Training Your Dog

 A clicker is a simple tool, you pinch it and it makes a clicking sound.
-However it isn’t as simple to use.
-Because the sound is the cue to proper obedience behavior it must be accurate.
+However, it isn’t as simple to use.
+Because the sound is the cue to proper obedience behavior, it must be accurate.

-If you click after your dog has performed the correct behavior they may not make the association.
+If you click after your dog has performed the correct behavior, they may not make the association.
 Rather click when your dog is performing the correct behavior.
 To be an accurate clicker, practice.

 Plan Your Obedience Training

-Before you begin to train a behavior consider exactly what you want your dog to do.
 For example if you’re training your dog to sit consider the following questions:

 — What will you do to cue the command?
 Will you give your dog a verbal cue, a physical cue or both?